 20 million units sold

 The Ford Escort was introduced in Europe in 1968.
 Europeans immediately took to its sleek design and economy.
 Since its release, the Ford Escort has found tremendous success in motorsports in Europe and throughout the World.
 In 1981, the Escort was released in the United States as a replacement to the Ford Pinto.
 While Americans embraced the Escort, Europeans had much more enthusiasm for the vehicle than American consumers.
-Of the total vehicles sold, Ford claims that more than half of sales were in Europe.
+Of the total vehicles sold, Ford claims that more than half of sales of this best-selling vehicle were in Europe.

 Ford Model T (1908-1927)